awdltd/quantity-button/README.md

 ## Installation ##

-You can install either by copying the files from this repository or running `npm i @ohepworthbell\quantityinput`.
+You can install either by copying the files from this repository or running `npm i @ohepworthbell\quantityinput`

 ## How to use it ##